Did you know that smell is the human sense most related to memory?

 If your feet were constantly exposed, you likely wouldn’t have bad foot odor.

-Sweaty feet are doubly annoying because an excess of sweat down there can easily lead to fungal growths and conditions like Athlete’s Foot.
+Sweaty feet are doubly annoying because an excess of sweat down there can easily lead to fungal growths and conditions like Athlete’s Foot and that will not result in the best smells.

 The first step towards smelling great in all situations is to bathe well.